 Manchester Damp Proofing, Damp, Woodworm, & Dry Rot Specialists.

-Specialist Damp & Timber Surveys Throughout Manchester in 2016.
+Specialist Damp & Timber Surveys Throughout Manchester

 From the beginning we received positive feedback from all our Manchester clients, initially from the first phone call all the way through the damp and/or timber survey process, up to the day of the damp proofing, woodworm or dry rot treatments are carried out.